AdwinKing/AdwinKing.github.io/_posts/2018-12-01-kNN-for-Image-Classification.md

 ## Drawbacks of kNN
 1. The classifier needs to remember all of training data.
 It's space inefficient.
 2. It's expensive to make a prediction as it's compared to all the other images.

+## Further Thoughts
+> I guess kNN can be used to fill small missing part of images